goldreb/order-summary-card/README.md

 ## My process

-Since the style is give.
+Since the style is given.

 - I started with html
 - I then move into css